 Guided visits for the Synagogue are scheduled every hour in English and Italian.

-Tickets for the Jewish Museum include a guided visit into the Tempio Maggiore and the Spanish Temple:
+Tickets for the Jewish Museum also include a guided tour into the Tempio Maggiore and the Spanish Temple:

 full ticket €11

 groups €8 per person (minimum 20 people, one escort for free)